Vebaisback/Website_pluton/README.md

 # Pluton website

-* This site is for `trial` purposes, you can get the code if you need it.
+* This site is for `trial purposes`, you can get the code if you need it.

 ***Thank you***